Frequently Asked Questions

 Note that if your favimon is asleep, you won’t be able to switch until it wakes up.

-During the game, hover your cursor over an action name for a description of the action.
+During the game, hover over an action name for a description of the action.
 Actions with higher levels do more damage, restore more health, and so on.

 How are stats and actions assigned to sites?

 When you enter a web address, Favimon checks that site for a favicon.
-If a favicon is found, the game creates a favimon character, assigning stats and actions.
+If one is found, the game generates a favimon and assigns stats and actions.

 The stats for each site depend on its prominence in the database.
 You can also randomly find special favimon which have higher stats.